Cold sore: Treatment

 Despite no cure or vaccine for the virus, a human body's immune system and specific antibodies typically fight the virus.
-Treatment options include no treatment, topical creams (indifferent, antiviral, and anaesthetic), and oral antiviral medications.
-Indifferent topical creams include zinc oxide and glycerin cream, which can have itching and burning sensation as side effects and docosanol.
+Treatment options include topical creams (indifferent, antiviral, and anaesthetic) and oral antiviral medications.
+Indifferent topical creams include zinc oxide and glycerin cream, which can have itching and burning sensation as side effects, and docosanol.
 Docosanol, a saturated fatty alcohol, was approved by the United States Food and Drug Administration for herpes labialis in adults with properly functioning immune systems.
 It is comparable in effectiveness to prescription topical antiviral agents.
 Due to docosanol's mechanism of action, there is little risk of drug resistance.
 Antivirals creams include acyclovir and penciclovir, which can speed healing by as much as 10%.
 Oral antivirals include acyclovir, valaciclovir, and famciclovir.
-Famciclovir or valacyclovir, taken in pill form, can be effective using a single day, high-dose application and is more cost effective and convenient than the traditional treatment of lower doses for 5–7 days.
+Famciclovir or valacyclovir, taken in pill form, can be effective using a single day, high-dose application and are more cost effective and convenient than the traditional treatment of lower doses for 5–7 days.
 Anaesthetic creams include lidocaine and prilocaine which has shown reduction in duration of subjective symptoms and eruptions.

 Treatment recommendations vary on the severity of the symptoms and chronicity of the infection.
 Treatment with oral antivirals such as acyclovir in children within 72 hours of illness onset has shown to shorten duration of fever, odynophagia, and lesions, and to reduce viral shedding.
-For patient with mild to moderate symptoms, local anaesthetic such as lidocaine for pain without antiviral may be sufficient.
+For patients with mild to moderate symptoms, local anaesthetic such as lidocaine for pain without antiviral may be sufficient.
 However, those with occasional severe recurrences of lesions may use oral antivirals.
 Patients with severe cases such as those with frequent recurrences of lesions, presence of disfiguring lesions, and serious systematic complications may need chronic suppressive therapy on top of the antiviral therapies.

 Mouth-rinse with combinations of ethanol and essential oils against herpes as therapeutic method is recommended by the German Society of Hospital Hygiene.
 Further research into virucidal effects of essential oils exists.

 Epidemiology

 Herpes labialis is common throughout the world.
-A large survey of young adults on six continents reported that 33% of males and 28% of females had herpes labialis on two or more occasions during the year before the study.
+A large survey of young adults on six continents reported that 33% of males and 28% of females had herpes labialis outbreaks on two or more occasions during their lifetime.
 The lifetime prevalence in the United States of America is estimated at 20–45% of the adult population.
 Lifetime prevalence in France was reported by one study as 32% in males and 42% in females.
 In Germany, the prevalence was reported at 32% in people aged between 35 and 44 years, and 20% in those aged 65–74.
 In Jordan, another study reported a lifetime prevalence of 26%.